How to Host Your Murder Mystery

 Steps:

-1. Get everyone's attention (ring a bell, dim lights, stop music)
+1. Get everyone's attention

 2. Read your murder announcement script from the Host Packet